 - Portfolio Management: Correlation is widely used in the management of the portfolios.
 It is often said that portfolios should be diverse.
 It should consist of multiple investments involving different risks and returns.
-This is because if we have the same type of securities in our portfolio, anyone major event will impact not just one security but the whole portfolio.
+If we have the same type of securities in our portfolio, anyone major event will impact not just one security but the whole portfolio.
 For that purpose, we find a correlation between the returns of securities.
-The securities with perfectly positive correlations should not be purchased together.
-To diversify the portfolio, often the securities with negative correlation are added.
+The deposits with perfectly positive correlations should not be purchased together.
+To diversify the portfolio, often, the stakes with negative correlations are added.
 Consider the above-discussed example of airline stocks and oil prices.
 If a portfolio has energy stocks, the management can consider buying airline stocks to hedge against the decline in oil prices.

 Real-Life Examples of Negative Correlation

 - Oil prices and stocks of airline companies: Oil is a major raw material for airline companies.
 As the oil prices increase, their profitability starts decreasing, which gets reflected in their stock prices as well.
 Hence, they show a negative correlation

 - Stock market and gold prices (most of the time, not always): Gold always acts as an alternative investment option for equity investors.
 Thus, whenever the stock market seems to be declining, investors get interested in investing in gold and thus, gold prices start to increase

 Suppose two stocks have provided the following returns annually in the period 2011-16: